Shadow-Blaxe-123/2048-game/DEVLOGS.md

 In my defense, I was working with Python for the last 3 hrs.
 Thats why I used the term "f-strings."

+***

+## React is such a pain in the back

+So when implementing the random tiles generation, I had just called the **addRandomTile** function just once.
+Despite that the board was generating two tiles.
+I could have just left it that especially as I used AI to make the function, its probabily smarter than me but a hunch kept making me want to investigate.
+I spent **hours** trying to isolate the reason.
+I was starting to doubt myself even though I implemented all the changes AI said to fix the issue.
+I had to change the entire codebase multiple times.

+Then AI tried to gaslit me into thinking I was calling the function multiple times.
+But NO.Then finally when doing old-fashioned console.log did I find that my **App** component was being mounted > unmounted > mounted, this where the bug was.

+After checking with ChatGPT, I learnt its something that **ReactStrictMode** does during development.
+Its suppossed to be a helpful feature.
+But it was ruining my project.
+During production, there would be only one tile generated, so I just had to deal with the game generating 4 tiles during deveelopment whilst trusting the production would work.

+I tried to get AI to solve the bug but nooo, the best it could come up was to disable **StrictMode**.
+I was ready to give up.

+FInally, I had an epiphany and just called the **resetBoard** function during unmounting.
+This fixed the bug on dev end while also making sure that it would not happen in prod either.

+So, I learned to trust my own Dev instincts over AI from this debacle.
+The AI insisted multiple times that the code was perfect. i went even as far as to paste the entire codebase to ChatGPT to debug it.
+It told me the real reason only when I stood my ground and commanded it to accept that there was only two calls to the randomGenerator, once when an arrow key is pressed, while the other is in the **constructor**.

 ## Todos

 ### Completed